yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 [+] Finished download of file: C:\users\administrator\webloader.exe
 ```

-* `powsershell.exe` --> Allows execution of commands using powershell.
-Bear in mind though, that will create a new powershell process on the system which is usually associated with threats.
+* `powsershell.exe` --> Allows execution of commands using *powershell*.
+Bear in mind though that this will create a new *powershell* process on the system each time, which is usually associated with threats.

 ```
 24/01/2024 08:01:32 [Neo] Demon » powershell whoami